 Abstracts that are incomplete or received after the deadline will not be considered.
 All abstracts must be submitted through the submission system in order to be considered.
 We will not accept abstracts received by email.
 Please read and follow the abstract guidelines carefully.
 They are provided here as a guide to help you plan in advance.

-The abstract must primarily report on new work.
-Reviews of previous work are not permissible for contributed presentations.
+We invite abstracts that promote visionary ideas, report on challenging problems and share recent results and lessons learned.
 The body of the abstract is up to 400 words, split between the two sections (up to 200 words each): Background/Question/Methods, in which the objective of the study is clearly identified and the methods are described; and Results/Conclusions, in which specific results of the study are explicitly reported and their implications are briefly discussed.
 The abstract must report specific results.
 The results may be preliminary but they may not be vague.
 Abstracts without explicitly stated results will be rejected.
 It is understandable that abstracts describing non-traditional work may lack quantitative data; however, it is still expected that the abstract will address some question and have a “take-home message” describing specific findings.

 Any author can be designated as the presenting author.
 The presenting author’s name will appear in bold text.
 The presenting author is also the corresponding author.
 In order to receive notifications from us, it is important to make sure the correct person is indicated and that their email is entered correctly.
 During abstract submission, you will rank a few themes to guide the grouping of your presentation into a session with similar presentations.
 We will use these themes as a general guide for sorting abstracts into sessions.
 Please keep in mind that especially for this first year, the resulting sessions will likely be much broader in their themes than the traditional other sessions.